How to stagger breaks to maintain social distancing in Timetable Construction. (Read time: 2 minutes).

 One method you might employ is the implementation of a second grid, possibly one for

 junior and one for senior cycle.
 You may want to do this if you decide upon different start times for groups of students.
 To achieve this you must do the following:

 > Actions > Add Grid

-The below box will then appear.
+The box to the right will appear.

 Set your grid name, number of periods, start time and period length before then pressing 'Next.'

-The screen will then appear as below.
+The screen will then appear as below:

 Set your break and open periods and then click 'Generate Grid Structure.'
 You will now have a second grid on your screen.
 You now select which grid applies to which year groups.